sketch7/FluentlyHttpClient/README.md

 ```

 ### Using fluent http client builder
-By using the http client builder it enable us to configure and http client in an expressive way.
+http client builder is used to configure http client in a fluent way.

 #### Register to factory